-Our vision is that pupils at St Augustine’s become confident and comfortable speaking French and that this language acquisition provides them with a life-long practical skill, stimulating their interest in other languages and cultures.
+Pupils at St. Augustine’s become confident and comfortable speaking French during Key Stage Two and this language acquisition will provide them with a life-long practical skill, stimulating their interest in other languages and cultures.

-Our vision is that the knowledge and understanding pupils develop of France, its society and culture, inspire a lifelong interest and curiosity about the wider world and promotes tolerance of diversity in society.
+Pupils develop a knowledge and understanding of France, its society and culture that will inspire a lifelong interest and curiosity about the wider world, promoting tolerance of diversity in society.

 Children develop their speaking and listening skills through conversational work, singing activities and games.
 They start to record their work through pictures, captions and sentences.